zX3no/zX3no/Writing/Program List.md

 I've always wanted tabs in explorer but that feature was but on hold.
 There is a program called [Files](https://github.com/files-community/Files) that has this but it's too slow to use.

 I also need a cli timer

-I have mixed feeling about my cli task manger, most of them are only available on Linux.
-I'm not sure what I want yet.

 ---
 Keystroke Launchers: